EricYifanLiu/mocha/README.md

 # mocha
-An e-commerce framework for Wechat mini program
+An e-commerce framework for WeChat mini program